Why Do This

 - Quantitative and qualitative contributions to the discussion.

-- Responsiveness to discussion and demonstration of knowledge and understanding gained
+- Responsiveness to discussion and demonstration of knowledge and understanding gained from assigned readings.

 - Adherence to forum etiquette and protocols as described in your syllabus.